unicodeveloper/devilsadvocate/README.md

 VALYU_APP_URL=https://platform.valyu.ai
 ```

-`DATABASE_URL` defaults to `/data/sqlite.db` in the Docker image — leave it unset unless you want to override.
+`DATABASE_URL` defaults to `/app/data/sqlite.db`.

 ### Add a persistent volume

 SQLite needs disk that survives redeploys.

 1. In your Railway service → **Settings → Volumes**.
-2. Add a volume mounted at **`/data`** (any size you like; 1GB is plenty to start).
+2. Add a volume mounted at **`/app/data`** (any size you like; 1GB is plenty to start).

 That's it.
-The container's `VOLUME ["/data"]` directive means the SQLite file (which now stores House View content directly — no separate markdown file on disk) and any uploaded artifacts all live on this volume.
+The container's `VOLUME ["/app/data"]` directive means the SQLite file and any uploaded artifacts all live on this volume.

 ### Deploy

 Push to your default branch.
-Railway builds the Dockerfile and runs:
+Railway builds and runs:

 ```
 npm run db:migrate && npm run db:seed && node server.js